brockoly/acidlabs-test/readme.md

 npm run docker:run
 ```

+API will run on `localhost:5000`
+Front will run on `localhost:3000`

 This will boot the front and api in your local machine using docker

 ## Aditional comments